Breakfast

 1. Preheat your oven to 350°F (175°C) and line a muffin tin with paper liners.

-2. In a large bowl, whisk together the all-purpose flour, whole wheat flour, baking soda, cinnamon, and salt.
+2. In a large bowl, mix the all-purpose and whole wheat flour, baking soda, baking powder, cinnamon, and salt.

-3. In another bowl, mix granulated sugar, brown sugar, and vegetable oil until well combined.
+3. In another bowl, whisk together the brown sugar, eggs, vegetable oil, and vanilla extract until well combined.

-6. Gradually fold the dry ingredients into the wet mixture until just combined.
+5. Gradually fold the dry ingredients into the wet ingredients until just combined.

-8. Evenly distribute the batter into the prepared muffin tin, filling each liner about ¾ full.
+7. Spoon the batter into the prepared muffin tin, filling each cup about 2/3 full.

-10. Bake in the preheated oven for 20-25 minutes, or until a toothpick comes out clean.
+8. Bake in the preheated oven for 20-25 minutes, or until a toothpick inserted comes out clean.

 Alternative Ingredients